RESIDENTIAL PLUMBING : AFTER-HOURS + EMERGENCY DISPATCH COVERAGE

 THEY FILLED OUT YOUR FORM AT 10 PM.
 YOUR COMPETITOR RESPONDED IN 4 MINUTES.

 Most plumbing companies have a website.
 Most have a contact form.
-Almost none have automated response to that form after 5 PM.
-A homeowner submitting a weekend contact form about a slab leak or failing water heater is a qualified buyer with a real problem and money to spend.
+Almost none answer that form after 5 PM.
+A customer submitting a weekend contact form about a slab leak or failing water heater has a real problem and money to spend.

 The competitor who responds first, by text, by AI chat, or by automated confirmation, gets the appointment.
 The one who replies at 9 AM the next day gets the polite "we already booked someone."